 Optic neuropathy can cause some or all of these symptoms:

 - Lights appear to be flashing or flickering

 - Pain in the eyes or the eye socket

 - Tunnel vision, loss of peripheral vision

 If you’ve been diagnosed with high blood pressure, have a family history of the condition, or have lifestyle risk factors like obesity, smoking, high levels of stress or advanced age, make sure you to get comprehensive eye exams regularly.
-Our eye doctors at in Madison can provide early detection and treatment of eye problems and help you safeguard your vision.
+Our eye doctors at Madison Eyes in Madison can provide early detection and treatment of eye problems and help you safeguard your vision.

 Our practice serves patients from Madison, Chatham, Morristown, and Summit, New Jersey and surrounding communities.

 A: According to a 2019 study in the journal Hypertension, both high and low blood pressure appear to be linked with a higher risk of glaucoma—a sight-robbing eye disease that damages the optic nerve.
 The researchers recommended that people with high or low blood pressure schedule regular glaucoma screenings.

 Q: Can vision loss from high blood pressure be reversed?